 11 Ways You’re Cooking Eggs All Wrong

 From frittatas to baked Alaska, eggs are a staple ingredient in many classic dishes.
-On their own, eggs are often over-cooked and become dry and tasteless.
-Common mistakes like over-cooking eggs are easily fixable, and these quick fixes will improve your cooking techniques for tastier eggs.
+Cooked and eaten alone, eggs are often over-cooked, and so quickly become dry and tasteless.
+Thankfully, common mistakes like over-cooking eggs are easily fixable, and these tips and tricks will dramatically improve your egg-cooking techniques.

-The average American consumes more than 250 eggs per year, making them one of the most important ingredients in your kitchen.
+The average American consumes more than 250 eggs per year, making eggs one of the most important ingredients in your kitchen.
 Although they’re a cheap source of protein (usually only about 15 cents per egg) and vitamin D, eggs are often wasted.
-Save unused egg whites and freeze them and be aware that eggs often last up to a month after the expiration date on the box.
+Stop throwing your eggs away: Save unused egg whites and freeze them, and be aware that eggs often last up to a month after their expiration date.

-Good for more than breakfast, eggs are involved in many recipes.
-Whether you’re breading and frying some chicken, topping a burger with a fried egg, or spreading homemade mayonnaise on a turkey club, eggs are in a lot of what we’re eating.
+Eggs are good for far more than just breakfast: So many recipes include eggs as an essential ingredient.
+Whether you’re breading and frying some chicken, topping a burger with a fried egg, or spreading homemade mayonnaise on a turkey club, eggs regularly feature in our meals.

-Know that there are multiple ways to do almost everything; for example, you can achieve hard-boiled eggs by baking, steaming, or even microwaving in addition to the standard boiling technique.
-The best thing about most egg dishes is that if you mess up, you end up with a plate of scrambled eggs, which are always a good option.
-Note that recipes often call for an egg without specifying the size.
-Size doesn’t matter for most recipes, except for baking.
-Unless otherwise specified, eggs called for in recipes are large eggs.
+As an egg-lover, you should know that there are multiple ways to achieve every egg-cooking method.
+For example, you can make hard-boiled eggs by baking, steaming, or even microwaving them, as well as obviously using the standard boiling technique.
+The best thing about most egg dishes is that if you mess up, you can transform whatever you've made into a plate of totally tasty scrambled eggs.

-Make breakfast (or even breakfast for dinner) more delicious with these tips and tricks for cooking eggs, and don’t be afraid to step out of the box and change up the standard omelette with a single-serving omelette cup.
+Make breakfast (or even breakfast for dinner) more delicious with these tips and tricks for perfectly cooking eggs.
+Don’t be afraid to experiment with your new egg-cooking skills, by stepping out of the box and changing up the standard omelette with a single-serving omelette cup.
 Practice these techniques and never eat another plate of dry scrambled eggs again.